The Difference between Operating Cash Flow and Free Cash Flow

 Operating Cash Flow

-Normal business operating costs include the Cost of Goods Sold or COGS, expenses that directly correlate with the income from selling those same goods.
-In addition, less directly-correlated expenses such as marketing, advertising, rent, insurance, and administrative overhead are also part of operating costs and fall into a grouping typically referred to as Sales, General, and Administrative or SG&A
+Normal business operating costs include the cost of goods sold or COGS, which are expenses that directly correlate with the income from selling those same goods.
+In addition, less directly correlated expenses such as marketing, advertising, rent, insurance, and administrative overhead are also part of operating costs and fall into a grouping typically referred to as Sales, General, and Administrative or SG&A.

-OCF keeps track of all money coming in and going out and is recorded in the company’s cash flow statement.
-Sometimes OCF is listed as “cash flow from operating activities” and represents the cash impact on a company’s net income.
+OCF keeps track of all money coming in and going out and records it in the company’s cash flow statement.
+Sometimes, OCF is listed as “cash flow from operating activities” and represents the cash impact on a company’s net income.

 If your company requires a small business loan, many lenders will look at your OCF to ensure you bring in enough money to pay your bills and ascertain your ability to repay the loan.